ecresp1el/organoid-roi-tool/README.md

 - Multi‑frame images are max‑projected to 2D for ROI drawing.

 No ROI is saved / file missing
-- After saving, the app checks that files were written.
-If something’s missing, it shows an error.
-Ensure you have write permission to the folder.
+- The app writes a mask TIFF and a small ROI JSON next to your image.
+If it reports a save problem, ensure you have write permission to the folder and enough disk space.

 CSV not updating
-- The tool “upserts” one row per image (no duplicates).
+- The tool “upserts” one row per image using `image_relpath` so there are no duplicates.
 Close the CSV in Excel while saving from the app.

+“No unlabeled images found” on a new project
+- Make sure you clicked “Import Project” (or used Initialize Project) so the app knows your project root.
+- Check the scope label next to the progress bar.
+If it’s not “Project (…)” or “Well (…)”, open the Dashboard, select “ALL” or a specific well, then click “Next Unlabeled (Scope)”.
+- Verify your images have `.tif` or `.tiff` extensions.
+The app detects both in any letter case (e.g., `.TIF`).

 ---